xd4rker/ROTcrypt/README.md

     $ ./rotcrypt.sh -e "This is a super top secret message"

-This will decrypt the cypher based on letters' frequency (Works only with English alphabet) if the ROT argument isn't set
+This will decrypt the cypher based on letters' frequency (Works only with English alphabet)

     $ ./rotcrypt.sh -d "drsc sc k cezob dyz combod wocckqo"